-Keep reading below and you will quickly discover that “deliciousness” may be the only thing these two foods share in common, as the Jujube date is so nutritious and beneficial for health that many health experts consider this lesser-known fruit a “superfood.”
+Keep reading, and you will quickly discover that “deliciousness” may be the only thing these two foods share.
+The Jujube date is so nutritious and beneficial that many health experts consider this lesser-known fruit a “superfood.”

 What is Jujube

 Jujube fruit (Ziziphus jujuba) grows on a deciduous shrub native to Central Asia and is one of the oldest cultivated fruit trees.